Bike Rentals Playa Del Carmen

 … A great way to see the city and get some exercise all at once…

 Before I came to Playa Del Carmen I thought bikes were just for the extreme sport dudes.
+(I was always more the booze cruise kind of guy.)

 Then I spotted three sets of long legs riding around on two wheels.